mrifkikurniawan/Maritime-Weather-Forecaster/README.md

 This repository consist of implementation of hybrid AI neural network and type-2 fuzzy logic system; then, both of them are optimized by differential evolution algorithm.
 Those methods are used for maritime weather forecasting.

-For evaluating data with trained model, looks this [[folder](https://github.com/mrifkikurniawan/Maritime-Weather-Forecaster/tree/master/evaluate "folder")].For training the new data, you can access [here](https://github.com/mrifkikurniawan/Maritime-Weather-Forecaster/tree/master/training "here")
+To evaluating data with trained model, looks this [[folder](https://github.com/mrifkikurniawan/Maritime-Weather-Forecaster/tree/master/evaluate "folder")].
+To training the new data, you can access [[here](https://github.com/mrifkikurniawan/Maritime-Weather-Forecaster/tree/master/training "here")]

 Thanks to Taskin, A. and Kumbasar T. that has provided open source code and MATLAB toolbox of interval type-2 fuzzy logic system through this [[repository](https://github.com/ahmettaskin/type-2-fuzzy-logic-systems-matlab-toolbox "repository")].